Seunope/aloc-endpoints/readme.md

 ## About ALOC

-ALOC is an adventure-based CBT practice platform with an engaging game story that unravels as students’ progresses in game levels.
-We use gaming concepts to increase student practice time and grade.[https://aloc.com.ng]
+ALOC is an adventure-based CBT practice platform with an engaging game story that unravels as students progress in-game levels.
+We use gaming concepts to increase student practice time and grades.[https://aloc.com.ng]

-- Experience CBT in game environment
+- Experience CBT in the game environment
 - Gain free access to unlimited past questions
 - Chat with students across Nigeria
 - Get paid for being smart
 - Learn for fun, play for glory

-Finally, boring time are over, academic practice can now be Fun for students seeking university admission.
+Finally, boring times are over, academic practice can now be Fun for students seeking university admission.

 ## About ALOC Questions API